Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 **Cyclic AMP (cAMP)**
 - Synthesized by the enzyme adenylyl cyclase from ATP
-- Main role is to bind to and actiavte an en
+- Main role is to bind to and actiavte an enzyme called **cAMP-Dependent Kinase (A-Kinase)**
+	- This enzyme regulated vital metabolic pathways
+	- It phosphorylates serine and threonine residues of its target proteins, activating them
+	- Response to this actiavtion is different in different types of cells

 #### Changes in Signal Transduction Pathways 4.4
 #### Feedback 4.5